kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 By default, your portfolio is using the minima theme (check `_config.yml` to verify).
 As we just saw, adding `layout: post` to the front matter seems to add magical styling and render the post inside our site (the navbar is still visible at the top).

-What actually happens under the hood is Jekyll sees the `post` layout defined, and takes all the content from the file, and renders it as _content_ inside the `post` layout.
+What actually happens under the hood is Jekyll sees the `post` layout defined, takes all the content from the file, and renders it as _content_ inside the `post` layout.

 But where does that layout live?
 How can I make edits to it if I don't like the layout?
 I highly advise you give the [documentation on themes](https://jekyllrb.com/docs/themes/) a read, but at a high level: some of the site’s directories (such as the `assets`, `_layouts`, `_includes`, and `_sass` directories) are stored in the theme’s gem, hidden from your immediate view.
 Yet all of the necessary directories will be read and processed during Jekyll’s build process.